-- A. Under the direction and supervision of the Director of Economic Development, the Division of Strategic Planning and Intergovernmental Relations functions and responsibilities shall include: - (1) Strengthening Union County's economy and positioning the County to compete in a global marketplace by stimulating and creating new jobs, retaining existing businesses, and facilitating economic growth and development in partnership with the Union County Alliance, the Union County Economic Development Corporation and all other public/private partnerships. - (2) Establish an ongoing program of legislative advocacy at the federal, state and/or local levels; lobby for and/or develop legislation as needed; provide analysis of legislation as needed; and act as liaison with municipal, state and federal levels of government. - (3) Maximize federal, state and foundation grant dollars and reduce property tax burden by

-- increasing revenues into the County to fund existing and/or new programs and services as consistent with the needs of the County. - (4) Developing and administering continuing shared service opportunities with other public entities throughout the County and State. - (5) Facilitating intergovernmental relations on behalf of the County. - (6) Researching and acquiring County grant opportunities programs for maximum effectiveness. - B. Division head.
+- A. Under the direction and supervision of the Director of Economic Development, the Division of Strategic Planning and Intergovernmental Relations functions and responsibilities shall include: - (1) Strengthening Union County's economy and positioning the County to compete in a global marketplace by stimulating and creating new jobs, retaining existing businesses, and facilitating economic growth and development in partnership with the Union County Economic Development Corporation and all other public/private partnerships. - (2) Establish an ongoing program of legislative advocacy at the federal, state and/or local levels; lobby for and/or develop legislation as needed; provide analysis of legislation as needed; and act as liaison with municipal, state and federal levels of government. - (3) Maximize federal, state and foundation grant dollars and reduce property tax burden by increasing revenues into the County to fund existing and/or new programs and services as consistent with the needs of the County. - (4) Developing and administering continuing shared service opportunities with other public entities throughout the County and State. - (5) Facilitating intergovernmental relations on behalf of the County. - (6) Researching and acquiring County grant opportunities programs for maximum effectiveness. - B. Division head.
 There may be a Director of the Division of Strategic Planning and Intergovernmental Relations who serves as the head of the Division and shall be responsible to the Director of the Department of Economic Development for its operation. - C. Subdivisions.
-Within the Division of Strategic Planning and Intergovernmental Relations shall be the following subdivisions: - (1) Office of Community Engagement and Diversity - (2) Bureau of Transportation Planning. - (3) Bureau of Planning and Economic Development.
+Within the Division of Strategic Planning and Intergovernmental Relations shall be the following subdivisions: - (1) Office of Community Engagement and Diversity - (2) Office of LGBTQ Affairs. - (3) Union County Office on Women - (4) Office of Business Development - (5) Bureau of Transportation Planning.